schwartzlab-methods/NEST/vignette/workflow.md

 ### Data preprocess when spatial transcriptomic data comes in non-Visium format

 If data comes in a non-Visium format, we suggest to supply two files separately to the data preprocessing step: An *.mtx.gz file (having the Gene expression, Gene ID, and Barcodes) and a tissue position file in a *csv format.
-As an example, we request to download the Lung Adenocarcinoma (LUAD) sample from following link and keep under the 'data/' directory:
+As an example, we request to download the Lung Adenocarcinoma (LUAD) sample from the Gene Expression Omnibus under accession number GSE189487 and keep it under the 'data/' directory:

-[link to be]

 Then we can run the preprocess as follows:
 ```